-Dr. Warren-Crow has exhibited creative work at galleries, performance spaces, and festivals around the world, including the Prague Quadrennial of Performance Design and Space, World Stage Design in Taipei, Porsgrunn International Theatre Festival in Norway, the Museum of Performance + Design in San Francisco, and Glasshouse ArtLifeLab in Brooklyn.
+Dr. Warren-Crow has exhibited creative work at galleries, performance spaces, and festivals around the world, including the Prague Quadrennial of Performance Design and Space in the Czech Republic, the Sofia Underground Performance Art Festival in Bulgaria, the Barcelona International Short Film and Video Festival in Spain, and Spring/Break Art Fair in the US.
 She has published articles in such academic journals as Feminist Media Studies, Screen Bodies, Performance Research, and Animation: An Interdisciplinary Journal.
-She is also the recipient of a Chancellor's Council Distinguished Research Award (the TTU system's most prestigious award for scholarly achievement), a Dean's Advancing Creative Scholarship Award (TTU), a Scholarship Catalyst Program Grant (TTU), a Humanities Center Fellowship (TTU), and an Eisner Award (the University of California at Berkeley's highest graduate student award for the arts).
+She is also the recipient of a Chancellor's Council Distinguished Research Award, a Dean's Advancing Creative Scholarship Award (TTU), a Scholarship Catalyst Program Grant (TTU), two Humanities Center Fellowships (TTU), a Phenomenal Woman of Texas Tech Award, and an Eisner Award (the University of California at Berkeley's highest graduate student award for the arts).

 Dr. Warren-Crow teaches courses in interdisciplinary, collaborative, and multimodal methodologies for arts research.
 She has special expertise in cinema and media studies, performance studies, gender studies, technology and the arts, sound studies, and practices of performance art, sound art, and puppetry.
 Previously, she taught at the University of Wisconsin at Milwaukee, the Berkeley Repertory Theatre, and UC Berkeley, where she received a PhD in Performance Studies.